Ella is currently working with colleagues in the Centre for Computing Education Research

 .", completing an MSc in Multimedia Technology (Napier University, Edinburgh).

 Ella is on the Program Committee of the following conferences:

 Ella is on the editorial board of JeDEM - eJournal of eDemocracy and Open Government http://www.jedem.org/

 Until July 2007, Ella worked under her maiden name: Ella Smith.
-Here is a full list of publications for both names.
+Her CV (2016, pdf) contains a full list of projects and publications for both names.